Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ### Bank account

 You can keep your German bank account.
 If the bank sends you a letter, and it can't be delivered, they might freeze your bank account.[^17] If they freeze your bank account, you can't withdraw money, use your credit card, or make [bank transfers](/glossary/SEPA-%C3%9Cberweisung).

-### Residence permit

-There is no simple answer.[^18]

-You do not automatically lose your residence permit when you deregister your address.[^25] You only lose your residence permit if you leave Germany "not temporarily".
-This is decided case by case.

-Your residence permit can also expire.
-If you leave Germany for more than 6 months (12 months [in some cases](https://www.berlin.de/einwanderung/aufenthalt/erloeschen-von-aufenthaltstiteln/)), your residence permit expires.[^19] You can ask the *[[Ausländerbehörde]]* to leave for a longer period.[^26]

-Without an address in Germany, you can't renew your residence permit.[^20] You must have a lease and a *[[Wohnungsgeberbestätigung]]* to renew your German residence permit.
-If you lose your health insurance, it can also be a problem.[^21] You need valid health insurance to renew a residence permit.

-**Useful links:**

-- [Expiration of a residence permit during a stay abroad](https://www.berlin.de/einwanderung/aufenthalt/erloeschen-von-aufenthaltstiteln/) (in German) - Berlin.de

 ### Vehicles